 For the most part, on-page SEO is about the quality of your content and how well you optimize that content.
-And yes on-page SEO is important, but unfortunately, the majority of your success with search engine optimization isn't determined by on-page factors that you can control.
+And yes, on-page SEO is important, but unfortunately, most of your success with search engine optimization isn't determined by on-page factors you can control.

 The majority of a data center provider’s success with search engine optimization -- with getting found by the right people, in the right places, at the right time, and in the right context -- has to do with off-page SEO.

 Off-page SEO is all the factors that are essentially votes or links from other websites.
-It’s all about the earned links, the earned votes, that your website accrues from relevant, authoritative websites.
+It’s all about the earned links and votes that your website accrues from relevant, authoritative websites.

-Off-page SEO is largely believed to be the majority of what influences your website's ability to rank for the topics, for the keywords, that you want to rank for.
+Off-page SEO is largely believed to be the majority of what influences your website's ability to rank for the topics and keywords you want to rank for.

-So off-page SEO considers the relevance of that website and that content to your website and the content that's actually being linked to.
+So off-page SEO considers the relevance of that website, that content to your website, and the content that's being linked to.

 Don’t Just Optimize for Search Engines